 I tend to read dead authors, so if I like their books, I don't feel tempted or obligated to write to them.
 Which dead authors?
 Okay, mostly dead British authors - Somerset Maugham, Graham Greene, Arthur Conan Doyle, Aldous Huxley, Agatha Christie, Dorothy Sayers, Eric Ambler, George Orwell, and others too numerous to mention.
-For dead Americans, I like Hemingway, Steinbeck, Cheever, and Updike.
-I also like Tom Wolfe, but he's not dead, as of this writing.
+For dead Americans, I like Hemingway, Steinbeck, Cheever, Updike and Tom Wolfe.

 Did you ever write, or want to write, a screenplay